 - i.
 This activity was approved in the FY2015 MTW Annual Plan and was implemented on November 1, 2015.
 It was changed in an amendment to the FY2017 Annual Plan. - ii.
 This MTW activity changes the way in which the Total Tenant Payment (TTP) is calculated when determining tenant rent and housing assistance in the HCV and Public Housing programs.
 The TTP is normally determined by taking the highest of: 1) 30% of the household's monthly adjusted income; 2) 10% of the household's monthly income; or 3) The minimum rent of \$50.
 Under this activity VHA has changed the percentage of adjusted monthly income.
-When first implemented 33% of adjusted income was used instead of 30%;

-effective January 1, 2018, the percentage was changed to 35%.
+When first implemented 33% of adjusted income was used instead of 30%; effective January 1, 2018, the percentage was changed to 35%.
+Some properties (currently the Public Housing sites Englund Manor and Tenny Creek) may be exempt from this activity due to a conflict with a State of Washington requirement.
 Also under this activity, households with a tenant-based voucher are allowed to have a maximum family share of up to 50% of the family's adjusted monthly income at initial occupancy, an increase over the 40% maximum family share allowed under regulation.
-This activity will be ongoing during the Plan year.
+This activity will be ongoing during the Plan year. - iii.

-- iii.
 There are no non-significant changes planned for this activity during the Plan year. - iv.
 There are no planned changes or modifications to the metrics for this activity during the Plan year. - v.
 VHA does not plan to pursue any significant changes to this activity in the Plan year.